openharmony/docs/en/application-dev/reference/apis/js-apis-data-rdb.md

 inAllDevices(): RdbPredicates

-Connects to all remote devices on the network during distributed database synchronization.
+Sets an **RdbPredicates** to specify all remote devices on the network to connect during distributed database synchronization.

 **System capability**: SystemCapability.DistributedDataManager.RelationalStore.Core